MikeTritsch/logo-bonanza/README.md

 4. Answer the questions as they appear

-5. View your read me in the file stack or code editor!
+5. View your logo in the file stack or code editor!

 6. Examples can be found in the 'examples' directory